HACC2018/ohia.ai/README.md

 ## Machine Learning

 Behind the scenes, ohia.ai is powered by machine learning and AI.
-Our team utilizes modern deep learning techniques and large open source datasets to achieve highly accurate classification on a wide range of flora found throughout the Hawaiiain Islands.
+Our team utilizes modern deep learning techniques and large open source datasets to achieve highly accurate classification on a wide range of flora found throughout the Hawaiian Islands.

-To run our custom models:
+To run custom models:
-1. Preprocess data using `python machine_learning/preprocess.py`.
+1. Preprocess data using `python machine_learning/preprocess.py`
-2. Train models using `python machine_learning/train.py`.
+2. Train models using `python machine_learning/train.py`

 See our `machine_learning/README.md` for more details.